 Most people with a basic grasp of modern American history know the following:

 However, there are other cases of impeachment charges against judges and others in higher positions of power.
-Also, President Andrew Jackson went through the process in a similar form back in the 1800s.
+Also, President Andrew Johnson went through the process in a similar form back in the 1800s.

 In the case of President Trump in 2020, the abuse of power was the alleged withholding of $400m of military aid for Ukraine in an attempt to get information for his political campaign.